VladBangPao/Pipa/README.md

       pipa.on('error',(state)=>{})

 ### Pipa Job Syntax
+      initial_state={
+            /* create state variables here and manipulate them on the inside of your job code*/ }

       job = {
             //all sub_jobs on the job queue have a rs (readstream) and ws (writestream) exposed, so just use them in your code blocks